Emmanuel060496/Emmanuel060496/README.md

 - 👋 Hi, I’m @Emmanuel060496
 - 👀 I’m interested in business analytics and uncovering insights from complex datasets.
 - 🌱 I’m currently learning  and exploring various data analysis techniques.
-- 💞️ I’m looking to collaborate on ata-driven projects.
+- 💞️ I’m looking to collaborate on data-driven projects.
 - 📫 How to reach me ajilore33@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I once analyzed a dataset of penguin migrations!